 Bamboo: A grass yielding a fiber used for papermaking.

-Basis Weight: The weight in pounds of a ream of paper.
-Its metric counterpart is grammage, where mass per unit area is expressed in units of grams per square meter.
+Basis Weight: The weight in pounds ream of paper.
+It metric counterpart is grammage, where mass per unit area is expressed in units of grams per square meter.

 Bleach: A chlorine solution used to whiten pulp in papermaking.

 Bonding Strength: The strength of paper or board to withstand layer-to-layer separation.
-It is the force with which a coating or film adheres to the surface of a sheet.
+It is force with which at coating or film adheres to surface of sheet.

 Bristol: A stiff, heavy paper whose caliper ranges upwards from 0.006”.

-Caliper (Thickness): The average thickness of a single sheet as determined by measuring the thickness of different sheets and averaging the results.
+Caliper (Thickness): The average thickness of single sheet as determined by measuring thickness of different sheets and averaging the results.

 Cast-Coated Paper: A coated paper with high gloss and absorptivity in which the coating has been allowed to harden or set while in contact with a mirror-like polished chrome surface.

-Chain lines: In a sheet of paper, the lines that run perpendicular to the laid lines.
-In a paper making mould laid wires are woven together by very thin wire or silk threads; these threads from watermark lines, called chain lines, in the newly formed sheet.
+Chain lines: In sheet of paper, the lines run perpendicular to laid lines.
+In paper making mould laid wires are woven together by very thin wire or silk threads; the threads from watermark lines, called chain lines, in newly formed sheet.

 Chemical Pulp: Pulp obtained by cooking the fiber source such as wood with solutions of various chemicals.

-Chin colle: A paper college process in which sheets of paper are laminated together by the pressure of the etching press and glue. this process allows for layers of colored areas to be achieved without having to use separate plates.
+Chin colle: A paper college process in which sheets of paper are laminated together by pressure of etching press and glue. this process allows for layers of colored areas to be achieved without having use separate plates.

 Chiri: A Japanese term for mulberry bark, commonly used to refer to any paper with inclusions of mulberry bark.

-Coated Paper: Any paper that has been coated with pigment and its binder with a coat weight of 7.5 g/m2 or higher.
+Coated Paper: Any paper that has been coated with pigment and it binder with at coat weight of 7.5 g/m2 or higher.

-Cockle (Crinkle): The formation of ripples, bulges, or warped spots out of the plane of the sheet caused by uneven moisture, tension during drying.
+Cockle (Crinkle): The formation of ripples, bulges, or warped spots out of plane the sheet caused by uneven moisture, tension during drying.

-Corrugated Board: A composite paper product made by adhering Linerboard to both sides of a web of corrugated medium on a Corrugator.
+Corrugated Board: A composite paper product made by adhering Linerboard to both sides web of corrugated medium on Corrugator.

-Cotton: One of the most commonly used plant fibers in the making of western papers.
+Cotton: One of the most commonly used plant fibers in making of western papers.
 Also called “rag” or linters.’
-Cotton is the purest form of cellulose produced in nature and it requires the least amount of processing before it can be used.
+Cotton is purest of cellulose produced in nature and it requires the least amount of processing before it can be used.

-Deckle: The wooden frame that rests on top of a mould and defines the edge of a sheet during hand paper making.
+Deckle: The wooden frame that rests on top of mould and defines the edge of sheet during hand paper making.

-Deckle edges: The feathered edges of a sheet caused where the pulp thins towards the edge of the deckle frame.
+Deckle edges: The feathered edges of sheet caused where the pulp thins towards the edge of deckle frame.

-Die-Cut: A cut made with a special punching blade instead of with a conventional rotary knife.
+Die-Cut: A cut made with at special punching blade instead of with at conventional rotary knife.

-Embossed Finish: Paper with a raised or depressed surface resembling wood, cloth, leather, or other pattern.
+Embossed Finish: Paper with raised or depressed surface resembling wood, cloth, leather, or other pattern.

-Finish: The finish of a sheet of paper denotes the condition of its surface.
+Finish: The finish sheet of paper denotes the condition at surface.
 A high finish refers to a smooth, hard, surface.
 A low finish refers to a relatively rough, toothy surface.

 Free (Wood-Free): Description for pulp or paper that contains nil or minimal mechanical wood pulp.

-g/m2: Paper weight can be measured in variety of ways.
-The most accurate, and most common for decorative papers, is in “grammage.” whereby the weight measured in g/m2 refers to the weight in grams of exactly one square meter of paper.
+g/m2: Paper weight can measured in variety of ways.
+The most accurate, and most common for decorative papers, is “grammage.” whereby the weight measured in g/m2 refers to weight in grams of exactly one square meter of paper.
 One gram is equal to .0022 pounds.

-Hemp: An older name for abaca, manila hemp is related to the banana plant; its leaf fiber is often used in paper making.
-Not to be confused with true hemp-cannabis sativa, or marijuana plant.
+Hemp: An older name for abaca, manila hemp is related to banana plant; its leaf fiber is often used in paper making.
+Not to confused with true hemp-cannabis sativa, or marijuana plant.